Bhashit/bhashit.github.io/_posts/2015-05-14-no-retirement.markdown

 ## Footnotes

 [^1]: If you haven't seen [that video][amar-bose] yet, I highly
-    recommend so.
+    recommend you do so.
 For one, Amar Bose is one those ultimate geeks.
 The reflections are priceless.
 It's actually so good, I was tempted to take that entire course in acoustics.

 [^2]: I know that some of her fiction work involved some really lame
     stuff.
 I don't care.
 I think the central ideas about fair